Renewing Your CDL in IllinoisCompare Commercial Vehicle Insurance Rates in 3 Steps

 Check your local driver services office hours before going in; some branches are closed on Mondays but are open on Saturdays.

-You must self-certify your type of vehicle operation with the Illinois SOS by January 2014.
+You must self-certify your type of vehicle operation with the Illinois SOS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate